Richard Richardson (tennis)

-Richard Taswell Richardson (1852–1930) was a British tennis player in the early years of Wimbledon.
+Richard Taswell Richardson (9 August 1852 – 16 May 1930) was a British tennis player in the early years of Wimbledon.
+He also played cricket.

 Tennis career

 Richardson's tennis career was brief but successful.
 He won the important Northern Championships three times in 1880, 1881 and 1882 (beating Ernest Renshaw in 1882).
 At the Wimbledon Championships in 1880, Richardson lost to Herbert Lawford in five sets in round three.

-In May 1881 he was defeated by Herbert Lawford again in the final of the Irish Lawn Tennis Championships in Dublin (at the time considered as prestigious a title to win as Wimbledon).
+In May 1881, he was defeated by Herbert Lawford again in the final of the Irish Lawn Tennis Championships in Dublin (at the time considered as prestigious a title to win as Wimbledon).